UoS-COM1001/com1001-2024-25-spr/technical-FAQ.md

   (https://rbenv.org/) if you already have a version of Ruby installed on your machine.

+* If you want to push to gitlab while not connected to eduroam, you will need to be connected to the University VPN.

 You will need to have the latest versions of the following gems installed and
 operational: